 To hire the perfect people, it’s important to ask the right questions.
-This is a challenge for many small business owners because they typically talk more than the job candidate or they just ask questions which review their resume.
+This is a challenge for many small business owners because they typically talk more than the job candidate or they just ask questions which review his or her resume.

 This is always a good introductory question.
 Ask and then don’t say another thing until they are done.
 What they actually say is not critical, but how they answer this question is.